tshull226/v8/README.md

 ## Code Location ##

-Our extension is located on the folder `src/extensions/webcuda`
+Our extension is located in the folder `src/extensions/webcuda`

 ## Specification Information ##

-A detailed describition of the WebCUDA specification from the JavaScript Programmer's prespective is available [here](http://www.google.com)
+A detailed description of the WebCUDA specification from the JavaScript Programmer's perspective is available [here](http://tshull226.synology.me/CS598SVA/JSDoc/index.html)

 ### Doxygen ###

 We have also generated Doxygen Documentation to go along with our implementation.
-This Documentation is available [here](http://www.google.com)
+This Documentation is available [here](http://tshull226.synology.me/CS598SVA/doxygen/index.html)

 ### Contributers ###